bollu/bollu.github.io/content/blog/laziness-for-c-programmers.md

 # Where does the difference come from?

-Clearly, there is a divide: strictness tells us that this program should never halt.
-Non-strictness tells us that this program will print an output!
+Clearly, there is a divide: strict evaluation tells us that this program should never halt.
+Non-strict evaluation tells us that this program will print an output!

 To formalize a notion of strictness, we need a notion of `bottom` (`_|_`).